 If you've been blessed by our sermon:

-Thus Far the Lord Has Helped Us and Brought Us
+Thus Far the Lord Has Brought Us & Helped Us

 please share it with your friends.